Rohit-554/Ringlr/Contributing.md

 - Add comments explaining complex algorithms
 - Document any breaking changes

-## Community

-- Join our Discord server for discussions
-- Follow our Twitter for updates
-- Subscribe to our newsletter
-- Attend our monthly community calls

 ## Need Help?

 If you need help with anything:
 1. Check the documentation
 2. Search existing issues
-3. Ask in our Discord channel
-4. Create a new issue
+3. Create a new issue
+4. Make a pull request

 Thank you for contributing to Ringlr! 🎉